SkyTrain (Vancouver): Technology

 The signalling technology used on all three SkyTrain lines to run trains automatically was originally developed by Alcatel and loaded from a 3.5" diskette.
-There are four systems called the vehicle control computer (VCC) with three divided over the mainline and one for the storage yard.
+There were initially four systems called the vehicle control computer (VCC) with three divided over the mainline and one for the storage yard.
 VCC1 controls trains from Waterfront to Royal Oak; VCC2 controls trains from Royal Oak to King George (it now also controls a portion of the Millennium Line); and VCC3 controls trains in the yard.
-Each VCC is a cluster of three IBM rack-mount computers with Intel-IA32 processors and proprietary hardware, configured in a fault tolerant setup.
-For every command that is sent to a train, at least two of the computers must agree with the action, otherwise an error is generated and the command is ignored.
-The VCCs communicates with the train's vehicle on board computer (VOBC), whose data is transmitted through leaky coax cable laid along the tracks.
+Additional VCCs were added as Skytrain expanded.
+Each VCC is a cluster of three IBM Type 7588 rack-mount single-board computers with Intel-IA32 Pentium processors and proprietary hardware in a fault-tolerant configuration.
+For example, VCC3 is composed of CPU1, CPU2, and CPU3.
+For every command that is sent to a train, at least two of the CPUs must agree with the action, otherwise an error is generated and the command is ignored.
+The VCC communicates with the train's vehicle on board computer (VOBC), whose data is transmitted through coax cables laid along the tracks.
 There are up to two VOBCs per married-pair trains, i.e. 4-car train would have two VOBCs.
 If the VCCs fail or communication between the VCC and the VOBC is lost, the train will "time-out" and emergency-brake (EB) through a Quester Tangent brake assurance monitor (BAM) that controls propulsion and braking systems.
 The VCCs have a command-line-console, but normally the trains are controlled through a system known as the SMC, which also provides scheduling.
 All commands from the SMC are verified to be safe by the VCC before execution.
 However if the SMC fails, the system can still be operated through the VCC.
 This is known as "degraded mode".
 The SkyTrain health monitoring unit (HMU) developed by Quester Tangent provides monitoring and diagnostic functionality for vehicle maintenance by connecting to CAN vehicle network and providing a maintenance display in the Hostler Panel.

 SkyTrain's signalling system later provided the basis of SelTrac, which is currently maintained and sold by Thales and has equipped many lines around the world.
 Largely as a result of this, the Expo and Millennium Lines have a combined punctuality record of over 96 percent; the principal cause of train delays is passenger interference with train doors.
-There has been one derailment and no collisions in the system's history.
+There have been two derailments during revenue service in the system's history.